Lake Minnewanka Hikes: 6 Trails We Love

 3. Bankhead Ghost Town

 The first two hikes on our list of the best Lake Minnewanka hikes are the most scenic, but without question, the Bankhead Ghost Town hike is the most fun.
-A walk through Bankhead ghost town leads you through the remnants of a once thriving coal mining operation and town dating back to the early 1900’s.
+A walk through Bankhead Ghost Town leads you through the remnants of a once thriving coal mining operation and town dating back to the early 1900s.
 It’s a unique opportunity to take an easy Banff walk through a fascinating piece of Alberta history.

 Before you begin one of Banff’s best easy hikes, take a moment to read the interesting interpretive signs in the parking lot near the trailhead and enjoy a nice view of Mount Rundle in the distance.

-After descending a staircase, the walk through the Bankhead ghost town begins.
+After descending a staircase, the walk through the Bankhead Ghost Town begins.
 Along the way you’ll pass the remains of many coal mining operations buildings including the lamphouse, the powerhouse, the boiler house, the briquette building, the Tipple and many old & rusted pumps, motors and rail carts.

-A visit to Bankhead is a fun & educational activity for kids in Banff
+A visit to Bankhead is a fun & educational activity for kids in Banff.

 As you reach the far end of the Bankhead Ghost Town Loop, you’ll pass huge piles of coal slack heaps.
-Watch for rhubarb plants growing in this area – these are ancestors of the rhubarb plants grown by the Chinese immigrant workers, who were not welcome to live in the town itself.
+Watch for rhubarb plants growing in this area as these are ancestors of the rhubarb plants grown by the Chinese immigrant workers, who were not welcome to live in the town itself.

-A compressed air locomotive from the Old Canmore Mine - currently located in the Lower Bankhead hike in Banff National Park
+A compressed air locomotive from the Old Canmore Mine - currently located in the Lower Bankhead hike in Banff National Park.

 Bankhead Ghost Town Hike – Quick Details